 - Fall and Winter: Water less frequently, about every 10-14 days, as the plant’s growth slows down.

-Pro Tip: Its a good idea to use filtered or distilled water, or let tap water sit out overnight before using.
-The Geo Plant is sensitive to chemicals like chlorine and fluoride found in tap water.
+Its a good idea to use filtered or distilled water, or let tap water sit out overnight before using.
+This plant is sensitive to chemicals like chlorine and fluoride found in tap water.

 Temperature and Humidity